For many years, people have been using battle belts as a way to carry their tactical gear with them.

 What you use the belt for will determine pretty much every other aspect of the belt.
 It will determine how much space the belt has to have, how wide it should be, how durable, what type, and even the color and price.

-Another thing to consider is the actual type of tactical battle belt.
-There are three different battle belt types:
+Another thing to consider when looking for the best belt is the actual type of the battle belt.
+Battle belts can be categorized into two different types.

 The design of the battle belt is crucial for both comfort and the way you are going to wear it.
 Overall there are three different battle belt designs.